dineshsutihar/Java/DSA_Prep/OOP/Class and Objects.md

-# Java Class and Objects:
+# Java Class and Objects

 <p> An object is and entity tht has state and behavior.
 For example, a bycycle is an Object.
 It has </p>

 - <b> State</b>  : idle, first gear, etc
 - <b> Behaviors </b>: braking, acceleration, etc.

-### Class:
+### Class

 A class is a blue print for the object.
 Before we create an Object. we first need to define the class.

 We can think of the class as a sketch (prototype) of a house.
 It contains all the details about the floors, doors, windows, etc. Based on these descriptions we build the house.
 House is the object.